vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

    * Help text (on hover) for Helm, Sprig, and Go Tpl functions
    * Snippets for quickly scaffolding new charts and templates
    * Commands for...
+     * `Helm: Create Chart` - Create a new chart
+     * `Helm; Get Release` - Get a helm release from the cluster
      * `Helm: Lint` - Lint your chart
      * `Helm: Preview Template` - Open a preview window and preview how your template will render
      * `Helm: Template` - Run your chart through the template engine
-     * `Helm: DryRun` - Run a helm install --dry-run --debug on a remote cluster and get the results
+     * `Helm: Dry Run` - Run a helm install --dry-run --debug on a remote cluster and get the results
      * `Helm: Version` - Get the Helm version
+     * `Helm: Insert Dependency` - Insert a dependency YAML fragment
-     * `Helm: Dependency Update` - Update a chart's dependencies.
+     * `Helm: Dependency Update` - Update a chart's dependencies
-     * `Helm: Package` - Package the chart into a versioned chart archive file.
+     * `Helm: Package` - Package a chart directory into a chart archive
    * Code lenses for:
      * requirements.yaml (Add and update dependencies)
    * Right-click on a chart .tgz file, and choose inspect chart to preview all configurable chart values.

-### Draft support
+### Draft

 [Draft](http://blog.kubernetes.io/2017/05/draft-kubernetes-container-development.html) is a tool to simplify the process of developing a new Kubernetes application, by creating the necessary deployment components and by keeping code in the cluster in sync with the code on your computer.

-  * `Draft: Create` - Set up Draft in the current folder (prerequisite for syncing using Draft)
+  * `Draft: Create` - Set up Draft in the current folder (prerequisite for `Draft: Up`)
-  * `Draft: Up` - Runs Draft to watch the current folder and keep the cluster in sync with it
+  * `Draft: Up` - Runs Draft to package the current folder and push it to your cluster.
+To allow for cluster changes,
+  * `Draft: Version` - Get the version of the local Draft client

 **NOTE:** Draft itself is in 'draft' form and is not yet stable.
 So the extension support for Draft is strictly experimental - assumptions may break, and commands and behavior may change!